 An intrauterine device (IUD) is a small and flexible device that the doctor inserts in the female’s uterus to prevent pregnancy.
 A copper IUD is made from a combination of soft plastic and copper.
 If you do not want an unplanned pregnancy, the doctor will insert this device in your uterus as it is a contraceptive.

 When placed properly, the IUD is effective 99%.
 This device is non-hormonal birth control and releases no hormones.
 The hormonal birth control, on the other hand, is either progestin-only or a combination of estrogen and progestin hormone.

-The benefit of a Copper IUD is that it does not involve hormone.
+The benefit of a Copper IUD is that it does not involve hormones.
 Thus, it will not interact with any medicine as well.
 Also, you do not have to worry take the pill every day or remember things to keep yourself protected from pregnancy.
 But the disadvantage of this device- it is painful in a way.

 Many females may experience cramping during periods and heavy bleeding.
 These symptoms may reduce over time as you get used to the device.
 But this may not be true for every user.